The behalf of the Board of Directors of your Company, it is my pleasure

 evaluation criteria for the Board is being formulated.

 CODE OF CONDUCT

-Management Personnel have affirmed compliance with the Code of Conduct
+with the Code of Conduct for the financial year ending315,March,2015.

 DIRECTORS RESPONSIBILITY STATEMENT

 Yours Directors confirmed that:

-i) in the preparation of the annual accounts for the financial year
+i) In the preparation of the annual accounts for the financial year

-followed, along with proper explanation relating to material
+followed, Along with proper explanation relating to material

 ii) selected such accounting policies and applied them consistently and